SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 - Select `Publish`(bottom right of screen near the `Cancel` button)
 - Click `Execute Update`
 - Note the response at the top.
 It should be something like "`Updated 0 devices and created 2 new devices, 2 published`"
-- Verify that the two devices show up in the list and are marked with Status `Published`
+- Verify that the two devices show up in the list and are marked with Status `Published` (NOTE: You may have to reload the `My Device Handlers` screen for the devices to show up properly.)

 ### Install Manually from Code
 For this method you will need to have one browser window open on GitHub and another on the IDE.

-Follow these steps to install the Ecobee Sensor:
+Follow these steps to install the `Ecobee Sensor`:
-- [IDE] Click on the `My Device Types` tab
+- [IDE] Click on the `My Device Handlers` tab
 - [IDE] Click `New Device Type` (top right corner)
 - [IDE] Click `From Code`
 - [GitHub] Go to the respository for the Ecobee Sensor: <https://github.com/StrykerSKS/SmartThingsPublic/blob/StrykerSKS-Ecobee3/devicetypes/smartthings/ecobee-sensor.src/ecobee-sensor.groovy>